Z-odiaq/ChatBat/README.md

   - 0: Message is on the server
   - 1: Message was delivered to the client
   - 2: Message seen
+* Render the chat message based on the type:
+  - 0: Server message
+  - 1: Text message
+  - 2: Image message
+  - 3: YT Video message
+  - 4: URL link
-* Friend Avatar: supplied to the ChatBat component only and not dragged in every message component.
+* Friend Avatar: Supplied to the ChatBat component to save memory and optimize the Flatlist by not dragging it in every chat message.
-* Dynamic chat message styling: Based on the previous and the next message, the current message's style will be determined.
+* Dynamic chat message styling: Based on the previous and the next message, the current message style will be determined.
-* Message Time in each message
+* Message time in each message
-* Message date breaks: If the time difference between 2 messages is more than 1h, a day, a month or a year.
+* Message date breaks: The date will be displayed between messages if the time difference is more than 1h, a day, a month or a year.
 * Image Message preview: A preview of the image in the chat using React Native Image component.
 Clicking on the image will output the URI through `ImageViewer` prop.
-* YouTube Message: YouTube in-chat embedded YouTube video player, will detect the YouTube video link automatically.
+* YouTube Message: YouTube in-chat embedded video player, with auto detection of YouTube video links.
 Supports a wide variety of YouTube links.
-* Link Message: When clicked, the default browser will be launched.
+* Link Message: Opens the link in the default browser when clicked.
-* Server Message: Displays a server message with unique style.
+* Server Message: Displays a server message with a unique style.
 * Autoscroll on startup: Without using Flatlist `inverse` which ruins the performance.

 # Message Format: